adihayat/ThesisTrails/test_lr/test_lr.md

 # Adjustable LR base on TrainPathMeasure

 Hi , this is the summery of the experiments I've done on adjustable lr base on the TrainPathMeasure we've talked about.<br>
-Bottom line, 0.6637 acc compared to the 0.6556 (best trail I got on the baseline)
+Bottom line, 0.6637 acc (in the red /second phase ) compared to the 0.6556 (best trail I got on the baseline)

 These are the train stats on the 5 phases: in each phase I've changed the Base Lr + did some manual lr adjustment to specific layers based on the TrainPathMeasure (will refer as TPM)